Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

 To address the ambiguity regarding the effectiveness of complex GDL models, we conduct extensive experiments across four fMRI-based brain network datasets with various clinical prediction tasks, ranging from demographics to cognitive ability and neural disorders: ABIDE \cite{abide} for autism disease classification, PNC \cite{pnc} for gender prediction, and both HCP \cite{hcp} and ABCD \cite{abcd} for fluid intelligence prediction.
 Our benchmark spans three types of models: GDL, non-graph deep learning, and classical ML models.

 Fig. \ref{r1} illustrates the prediction performance of each baseline across various datasets.
 Simpler models often match or outperform more advanced GDL models.
 Specifically, for classification tasks on ABIDE and PNC datasets, classical models (\eg, Logistic Regression) and MLP-based models consistently outperform most GDL models, with performance comparable to state-of-the-art models like NeuroGraph and BrainNetTF.
 Similarly, for regression tasks on HCP and ABCD datasets, classical ML models such as ElasticNet \cite{PERVAIZ2020116604} and Kernel Ridge Regression \cite{pos_neg2} demonstrate superior performance over most GDL models, and perform comparably to BrainNetTF \cite{bnt}, one of the most advanced aggregation-based GDL models.
-These findings challenge the prevailing belief that graph-based modeling of brain connectome is superior especially regarding the prediction performance of clinical outcomes, leading us to rethink the effectiveness of GDL models for brain connectome analysis.
+These findings challenge the prevailing belief that graph-based modeling of brain connectome is superior regarding the prediction of clinical outcomes.

 \textbf{Message aggregation in GDL models has a detrimental effect on prediction performance within the context of functional brain connectome analysis}